Northwest Upstate Illini Conference: History

 Based on all of these changes, the remaining schools realigned under the new moniker '"Northwest Upstate Illini"' starting with the 2001 school year.
 The 18 remaining schools maintained divisional balance in all sports for 4 years, however, during the 2004-05 school year, the school districts of Savanna, Mt.
 Carroll and Thomson consolidated into the West Carroll School District, becoming the largest high school in the conference.
 This consolidation reduced the teams in the Northwest Division of football to 6 and also created a scheduling issue due to an odd number of teams within the conference.
 To correct this, prior to the 2005-06 school year, four schools, Ashton-Franklin Center, Durand, Pecatonica, and South Beloit, joined the conference.
 These four schools were previously members of the Four Rivers Conference and raised the number of schools from 17 to its highest total of 21.
 Fulton Unity left the conference to join the Northern Illinois Christian Conference after the 2007 school year, reducing the conference to a total of 20.

 South Beloit left the NUIC after the 2015-16 season.
 The Sobos joined the Northeastern Athletic Conference to compete against schools from Chicago, Rockford, Aurora, Arlington Heights, Elgin, Hebron, Crystal Lake, Ottawa, Mooseheart and Kirkland.
 To replace the exiting team, the NUIC added Amboy High School, formerly a member of the Three Rivers Conference.
 The Clippers began competition in the NUIC during the 2016-17 school year.

 Between 2019 and 2020, seven teams within the conference announced that they would begin playing 8-man football.
 This change, as well as several schools cooping, reduced the number of 11-man football teams to nine.
 In order to maintain competitive balance, Fulton High School joined the NUIC for the 2021-22 school year from the Three Rivers Conference.
 A member of the Three Rivers Conference since the league's inception in 1975, Fulton made the move to the Northwest Upstate Illini Conference prior to the 2021-22 school year.
 The addition of Fulton brought the total number of schools back to 21.
+The Morrison Mustangs joined the NUIC starting in 2024, also leaving the Three Rivers Conference.
+This addition reunites Fulton and Morrison in the Battle for the Wooden Shoe, a rivalry game that began in 1977 and was halted in 2021 after Fulton left the conference.
+The addition of Morrison took the total number of schools in the conference to its highest total, 22.
+However, due to drastic decline in enrollment, Aquin Catholic High School closed in May 2024 reverting the total number of schools back to 21.